The Secret of Dust and Ashes: How Embarrassment Elevates a Person to the Root of Creation

 "And I am but dust and ashes."

-Because this woman accepted the insult and turned herself into dust and ashes, she merits a son who will be in the aspect of Avraham Avinu.
-A person who accepts humiliations, even if he deserves them because of a mistake he made, and through this becomes an "absolute zero" – he merits to receive supernal intellect (mochin) like that of Avraham Avinu.
+Because this woman accepted the insult and transformed herself into dust and ashes, she merits a son who will be in the aspect of Avraham Avinu.
+A person who accepts *bizyonos*, even if they are deserved because of a mistake he made, and through this he becomes an absolute "nothing" – he merits to receive supernal intellect (*mochin*) like that of Avraham Avinu.

-With every humiliation a person absorbs, he does not know what supernal intellect he can receive in its merit.
-He could work for a million years and not achieve what he receives from a single humiliation!
-And if he does not deserve the humiliation at all – he can reach even more exalted levels, literally the aspect of Avraham Avinu.
+A person does not know what mochin he can receive in the merit of every bizayon (embarrassment) he absorbs.
+He could work for a million years and not achieve what he receives from a single bizayon!
+And if the bizayon is completely undeserved – he can reach even more exalted levels, literally the aspect of Avraham Avinu.

 Ascending to the Root of Creation